MasonD552/Engineering_4_Notebook/README.md

 print(f"My name is {name} and I am {age} years old.")
 ```

-And voila!
 The values of `name` and `age` seamlessly integrate into your string, making it a breeze to understand and maintain. 🙌

 But wait, there's more! 🎉 You also mentioned learning about the `round()` function. 📏 This nifty function is like your personal math wizard, allowing you to round numerical values to a specific decimal place. 🧙‍♂️✨